oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/using-neural-and-hybrid-search/using-neural-and-hybrid-search.md

 ## Task 3: Create the Opensearch model

-1.Substitute the retrieved *model_group_id* in the code below to create the model
+1.Substitute the retrieved *model_group_id* in the code below to create the model.
+This currently pulls the model from a common object store location for OCI compliance that will expire.
+However, if you have issues pulling this model or running the code below, you may pull the model directly from hugging face or Opensearch pre-trained model documentation as well.

 ```text
 # Create the model